 3.2.
 Overall performance of tuned MPs

-The CPUE index gradient methods Islope1 and Islope4 were standout performers in the class of tuned MPs that do not require estimates of current biomass or stock depletion.
-These MPs could achieve expected yields almost as high as MPs using a direct estimate of current biomass, for example in the data poor simulations (Figure 2, panels c, f, j) and the less depleted bluefin tuna simulations (Figure 2, panels d and e).
+The CPUE index gradient methods Islope1 and Islope4 were standout performers in the class of tuned MPs that do not require estimates of current absolute biomass or stock depletion.
+These MPs could achieve expected yields almost as high as MPs using a direct estimate of current absolute biomass, for example in the data poor simulations (Figure 2, panels c, f, j) and the less depleted bluefin tuna simulations (Figure 2, panels d and e).

 In general the SBT1, LStepCC1, Ltarget4, CC1, CC4, GB_CC, and GB_slope MPs performed consistently poorly in terms of expected yield and probability of severe depletion.
 These MPs are conspicuously absent from the top ten MPs plotted in Figures 2 and 3.